elliotharmon/blog.elliotharmon.org/_posts/2021-05-03-vaccine-ghazal.md

 permalink: /ghazal/
 ---

+<iframe src="https://www.youtube.com/embed/f1T0FBMsOaY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-<p style="font-style: italic;">I recently hosted an online poetry reading and social gathering called Vax Party USA.
+<p style="font-style: italic;">I recently hosted an online poetry reading and social gathering called [Vax Party USA](https://www.youtube.com/watch?v=f1T0FBMsOaY).
 The real purpose of the event was just to share some poetry with some of my closest friends, but it was also to celebrate the increasing availability of COVID-19 vaccines.</p>

 <p style="font-style: italic;">As the centerpiece of the event, we all worked together on a ghazal about vaccines.
-If you're not familiar with the ghazal, it's a traditional Arabic poetic form that has spread all over the world.
+If you're not familiar with the [ghazal](https://en.wikipedia.org/wiki/Ghazal), it's a traditional Arabic poetic form that has spread all over the world.
 Legend has it that it's the oldest poetic form still in use.</p>

-<p style="font-style: italic;">If you watch the video above, you can see my sloppy introduction to the ghazal.
-You can also see my friend Andrew Nicholson read the ghazal that the crowd collaborated on.</p>
+<p style="font-style: italic;">If you watch the video above, you can see [my sloppy introduction to the ghazal](https://www.youtube.com/watch?v=f1T0FBMsOaY&t=1674s).
+You can also [see my friend Andrew Nicholson read the ghazal that the crowd collaborated on](https://www.youtube.com/watch?v=f1T0FBMsOaY&t=3424s).</p>

+<p style="font-style: italic;">There's something fascinating about introducing people--especially non-poets--to a new form.
+It's easy to see a lot of variation in how people approached the form, whether they followed all of the rules or not.
+In my introduction, I joked that since most of us are new to the ghazal, we'd all be "good little formalists" in our first try writing one.
+Some people definitely took that as a challenge and tried to go as avant-garde as they could.
+A lot of people kept to the rules too.
+There were plenty great contributions on both sides.
+Together, the poem is a kind of wild cacophony of the fears and hopes we're all experiencing right now, as people hope for vaccines adoption to end this awful pandemic.</p>

 <p style="font-style: italic;">That's just the tip of the iceberg, though.
-Watch the full video to get a real taste of what the day was like, with its jarring combination of excellence and silliness.
+[Watch the full video](https://www.youtube.com/watch?v=f1T0FBMsOaY) to get a real taste of what the day was like, with its jarring mix of transcendence and silliness.
 See the YouTube video description for credits and more information.</p>

 <p style="font-style: italic;">Here's the poem.</p>